Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The County Public Health Order in effect as of June 1, 2020 does allow for short-term lodging in phases and with restrictions.
-The Phased Approach to reopening Short Term Lodging will begin with Phase 1 on June 1, 2020 with limited opening not to exceed 25% maximum occupancy.
-Phase 2 is anticipated to begin on June 22, 2020 with 50% maximum occupancy and Phase 3 is anticipated to begin on July 13, 2020 with 75% maximum occupancy.
+Phase 2 began on June 18, 2020 with 50% maximum occupancy and Phase 3 is anticipated to begin on July 13, 2020 with 75% maximum occupancy.
 The progression through phases is dependent upon the county metrics and case trends as determined by San Miguel County Public Health Department.
 All Short Term Lodging providers must follow the Lodging Sector Protocol.
 See Appendix A for additional detail and information.

 Governor Polis’ “Safer at Home” order is now in effect until July 1st.
 San Miguel County is fully in alignment with all current Colorado’s Executive and Public Health Orders except as specifically set forth in Public Health Order #2020-06 regarding Short Term Lodging.
 For additional information and guidance on the current state orders, please visit the State’s Public Health and Executive Order Resources page.
 For industry-specific questions, visit the Safer at Home page.

 The Center for Mental Health understands our community is struggling during the COVID-19 outbreak and they have a Support Line available for people to call.
 According to their website, "The Center Support Line is a free, 24-hour call line for you to connect with our caring staff when you need a listening ear.
 Our staff are here to listen to you and help you during this tough time.
 Each of us occasionally needs to talk, to break away from the isolation, and to express our emotions in a healthy, non-judgmental, and confidential manner.
 Let us support you during this difficult time."